snpsuen/URLShortenMongoStateful/README.md

 The only other code change is made to the Flask frontend app.py, where the the @app.before_first_request is dropped.

 The deployment procedure is exactly the same as my ealier repo, https://github.com/snpsuen/URLShortenStateful.
+Just use the docker image urlshortenstateful:v1 and kubectl apply -f the yaml manifests in THIS repo.